 - Rate at which organisms suspended in air are removed.

-- Type of surface orientation (i.e., horizontal or vertical).
+- Type of surface orientation (i.e., horizontal, vertical).

 In comparison to air and water, environmental surfaces carry the least risk of disease transmission in healthcare settings.
 When implicated, the transmission of pathogenic organisms from the source to the host is primarily through indirect means such as via hand transfer.1 Infection prevention strategies related to hand hygiene and glove use with special reference to the oral healthcare setting are discussed elsewhere.4,5